 |options||Object||It returns an object with all the test options as properties.
 The options' values are consolidated following the order of precedence and derived if shortcuts have been used.
 It returns null for properties where the relative option hasn't been defined.|

-Meta information and execution details about the current vu and iteration.
+Meta information and execution details about the current vu.

 |idInTest||integer||The globally unique (across the whole test run) identifier of the VU.|